manxishi/LBM/README.md

 November 2022
+Manxi (Maggie) Shi
+manxishi@gmail.com

-Fluid Dynamics Research: The Lattice Boltzmann Method Manxi (Maggie) Shi manxishi@gmail.com
+  Computational Fluid Dynamics Research: The Lattice Boltzmann Method

+  This project is a 2D Python implementation of the Lattice Boltzmann Method.
+Two benchmark tests are conducted: flow around a cylinder 'cylinder.py' and Poiseuille flow 'poiseuille.py'.